krembolabs/comment-styler/README.md

 This means that 𝗯𝗼𝗹𝗱, 𝘪𝘵𝘢𝘭𝘪𝘤𝘴, u͟n͟d͟e͟r͟l͟i͟n͟e, 𝕠𝕦𝕥𝕝𝕚𝕟𝕖 and other styles are viewable in other IDEs, while color and font size will be ignored and will be displayed as plain text.

 <u>**Important**</u>: The actual result may differ depending on the font type used in the editor.
-Also, even if an editor displays the text as expected this behavior may break in future versions of the editor - we have no control over that!
+Also, even if an editor displays the text as expected this behavior may break in future version of the editor - we have no control over that!

 ##  Examples of how other IDEs display a file saved with the extension

-### VSCode <u>without</u> the extension:
+### VSCode <ins>without</ins> the extension:

 ![VSCode without extension](resource/readme/vsc_no_extension.png)